 The lygus bug varies in color from pale green to yellow-brown with red-brown or black markings.
-This insect is 1⁄2" long and has a flat back with a triangular marking in the center.
+This insect is 1⁄4" long and has a flat back with a triangular marking in the center.
 These insects are commonly found in cotton, safflower and alfalfa fields, as well as, on weed hosts.

-The three-cornered alfalfa hopper is approximately a 1⁄4" long, light green, wedge shaped body.
+The three-cornered alfalfa hopper has a 1⁄2"long, light-green wedge-shaped body.
 The potato hopper has an elongated body and varies from light green to light brown in color.
 Both species have well-developed hind legs, allowing them to move quickly.
 These pests are common in alfalfa and legume fields as well as weed hosts.
-Leafhoppers are not commonly found in cauliflower fields.
+Leafhoppers are not commonly found in greens fields.

-These contaminants normally do not cause direct damage to cauliflower, they are more of concern as a contaminant of the cauliflower head.
-Populations of these insects are often greatest when the growing season experiences high rainfall and desert vegetation and cruciferous weeds flourish.
-These insects also build up when cauliflower is planted near alfalfa and cotton.
+These contaminants normally do not cause direct damage to greens; they are more of concern as a contaminant.
+Populations of these insects often increase when the growing season experiences high rainfall and desert vegetation and cruciferous weeds flourish.
+These insects also build up when greens is planted near alfalfa or cotton.

-Sampling and Treatment Thresholds: Before the formation of the cauliflower head, a stand does not require treatment until populations reach 10 contaminant insects per 50 plants 14.
-Once the head is formed, cauliflower should be treated when populations reach one contaminant insect per 25 plants 14.
+Sampling and Treatment Thresholds: Experts at the University of Arizona suggest that greens should be treated prior to head formation when populations reach 10 contaminant insects per 50 plants 15.
+Once the head has formed, greens should be treated when populations reach 1 contaminant insect per 25 plants 15.